azizhayat37/CO2/README.md

 ### Setup
 To set up the application locally, follow these steps:
-1. Clone repository to your local machine.
+1. Clone the repository to your local machine.

         git clone